arekavandi/DLS/README.md

 #### DLSModel Class: Summary of Methods

 The `DLSModel` class provides an end-to-end workflow for joint estimation of brain gradients and spatial parcels from dense functional connectivity data.
-It decomposes connectivity matrices into low-rank and sparse components and uses these to extract meaningful brain features.
+It decomposes connectivity matrices into low-rank and sparse components and uses these methods to extract meaningful brain features.

-#### Initialization
+#### Initialisation

 **`__init__(res=0.25, k=2)`**
 - **Purpose:** Initialize the model with spatial downsampling and neighborhood parameters.